Pre-Development – Initiating Software as a Medical Device (SaMD) Project

 - Senior Business Analyst who will be a communication proxy between the product team and the project team in the Design and Development phase

-- Optionally, our Quality Manger or Regulatory Consultant – in order to support process tailoring but also, if needed, to take the leadership in respect of regulatory strategy, software safety classification etc.
+- Optionally, our Quality Manger or Regulatory Consultant – in order to support process tailoring.
+Also, if needed, to take the leadership in respect of regulatory strategy, software safety classification etc.

-During the workshop, the communication is centered around the understanding of the Client’s product vision.
-Our team will focus on grasping the product idea, value proposition, and business model.
-We will be looking for any tangible deliverables from the Client’s side to see how many of them can be later converted into formal Design Inputs.
+During the workshop, the communication centers around the understanding of the Client’s product vision.
+Our team will focus on grasping the product idea, value proposition as well as business model.
+We will be looking for any tangible deliverables from the Client’s side.
+Wee need to see in effect, how many of them can be converted into formal Design Inputs.

-During the meeting we will also go through the who-is-who activity assigning people both from the Client organization and from Pro4People to an already defined product and project team structures.
-The findings will facilitate the communication in the future and will be used next to create a Project Charter document.
+During the meeting we will also go through the who-is-who activity.
+We will assign people both from the Client organization and from Pro4People to already defined product and project team structures.
+The findings will facilitate the communication in the future and will be subsequently used to create a Project Charter document.

 After the Workshop

 After the workshop, we will be working in a Kanban mode with your product team.
-We usually use the Confluence tool to create engineering documents, JIRA for project planning, and ins2outs platform for regulatory documents.
+We usually use the Confluence tool to create engineering documents.
+Correspondingly, we use JIRA for project planning, and ins2outs platform for regulatory documents.
 Our efforts are usually focused on the three main streams:

 - Building rudimentary product solution architecture